-Article 33 The designation "cum laude" for Master's degree audits
+Article 30 The predicate "cum laude" for Master's degree audits

-- 1. A student can receive the designation "cum laude" for the Master's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results of the subjects not including the Master Thesis Project is at least 8.0; passes (v) and exemptions (vr) will not be taken into consideration; - b. the number of credits for the subjects for which a pass (v) has been earned or for which an exemption (vr) has been granted may not exceed 20 credits in total. - c. the result for the Master Thesis Project is at least 8.5. - 2.
+- 1. A student may receive the designation "cum laude" for the Master's degree audit if the Board of Examiners decides to grant this distinction and at least the following requirements have been met: - a. the weighted average of the results of the subjects in terms of credits from the subjects, not including the Master's Thesis Project must be at least 8.0; passes and exemptions will not be taken into consideration; - b. the number of credits from the subjects for which a pass has been earned or for which an exemption has been granted may not exceed 40 credits in total; - c. the result for the Master's Thesis Project is at least 8.5; - d. the duration of study, that is, the period between the student's enrolment on the programme and his or her taking the final examination, must not have exceeded 2,5 years, allowing for any delays officially recognised in accordance with the Graduation Support Scheme (RAS) of TU Delft Profiling Fund Regulations - 2.
 In special cases the Board of Examiners may decide to grant the designation "cum laude" to a student who does not meet the requirements referred to in subsection 1 if the student in question has shown exceptional skills in the degree programme in question.